Biography

 Madeline has been part of the teams advising:

-- The Kroger Company in its pending $24.6 billion merger with Albertsons Companies, Inc.
+- The Kroger Company in its proposed $24.6 billion merger with Albertsons Companies, Inc.

 - The Kroger Company, along with The Albertsons Companies, Inc., in the approximately $1.9 billion sale of 413 stores, as well as select banners, distribution centers, offices and private label brands, to C&S Wholesale Grocers, LLC in connection with Kroger’s proposed merger with Albertsons Companies Inc.